splunk/splunk-operator/docs/AppFramework.md

 * The remote object storage credentials provided as a kubernetes secret, or in an IAM role.
 * Splunk apps and add-ons in a .tgz or .spl archive format.
 * Connections to the remote object storage endpoint need to be secured using a minimum version of TLS 1.2.
 * A persistent storage volume and path for the Operator Pod.
+See [Add a persistent storage volume to the Operator pod](#add-a-persistent-storage-volume-to-the-operator-pod).

 Note: For the App Framework to detect that an app or add-on had changed, the updated app must use the same archive file name as the previously deployed one.